Site Search 360 has stretched to new heights to make your underlying search architecture way more flexible.

 Here's how the improved fine-tuning of your search control settings will better help you respond to your visitors and site needs:

-For customers who use multiple search boxes on a single page and want to assign specific content groups for each one to search, we've equipped our latest search version with an easy-to-implement 'content include/exclude' setting.
+For customers who use multiple search boxes and want to assign specific result groups for each one to search, we've equipped our latest search version with an easy-to-implement 'content include/exclude' setting.

 Previously, if you had two search boxes on a single page and wanted, for instance, to use one to look through your 'Blog', while the other would search your 'Recipes' page, this setup was rather difficult to implement – you had to work with custom callbacks.